 For a listing of scheduled workshops, registration information, and more, go to the festival's website or call 719/852-2731.

-- Greater Prairie-chicken Viewing - Wray (Late March and April)
+- Greater Prairie-chicken Viewing - Wray (Late March to mid-April)

 Each year, visitors from all over the world come to Wray, Colorado to see the sun come up over the grasslands while watching prairie-chicken males dance a courtship dance, and listening to their 'booming' courtship calls.
 Since greater prairie-chicken leks in northeastern Colorado are located on private property, guided tours are made possible through a partnership between Colorado Parks and Wildlife (CPW), the Wray Chamber of Commerce, the East Yuma County Historical Society, the Wray Museum, and local landowners.